 Mental health – UK Government assessment

 Policy reforms and increased investment in mental health services have improved access to support and treatment.
 However, levels of unmet need remain high, particularly for young people.
 Some groups who share protected characteristics are at increased risk of experiencing mental health problems, self-harm or suicide, and have worse access to and outcomes from mental health services.
-The coronavirus pandemic is increasing mental health needs, but reducing the capacity of community services to deliver support.
+The coronavirus (COVID-19) pandemic is increasing mental health needs, but reducing the capacity of community services to deliver support.

 - In December 2018, the Independent Review of the Mental Health Act (MHA) recommended improvements to the MHA to safeguard people’s rights.